theelectricfan/reddit-italianizer-bot/readme.md

 Reddit Italianizer Bot
 ======================

-A Reddit bot that takes in comments and translates them into a stereotypical Italian-American dialect.
+A Reddit bot that takes in comments and translates them into funny stereotypical Italian-American dialect.

 Installation
 ------------